vehsakul/libsegfault/README.md

+# this is a linux port of [libsegfault](https://github.com/stass/libsegfault)
-# libsegfault -- get a nice stacktrace when your application crashes
+## libsegfault -- get a nice stacktrace when your application crashes

 ## What